 DIRECTOR: Alfred Clark

-Mrs. Robert L. Thomas
+Mrs Robert L. Thomas

 A short film that depicts the execution of Mary, Queens of Scots.

 I have always wanted to go back to the very beginning of the horror genre.
 The whole reason I started Schlock Horror was that I wanted to review anything and everything relating to horror movies.
-The plan was to hold off until the beginning of next year to start delving into the origins of the horror genre but I thought I might get a jump on things.
-I think my curiosity got the best of me and I am always looking to discover and learn as much as I can about horror cinema.
+The plan was to hold off until the beginning of next year to start delving into the origins of the horror genre, but I thought I might get a jump on things.
+I guess my curiosity got the best of me and I am always looking to discover and learn as much as I can about horror cinema.

 DEATH TOLL: 1